Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 }

-In order to create the provider, you can pass one (or more) websocket uris with its optional supported protocols.
+In order to create the provider, you can pass one (or more) websocket uris.
 For example:

 // one option